 And as you were growing up in this family with influences all around you, what did you think you were going to do with your career?

 Sarah Budriunas (06:23):

-I, at one point wanted to be a veterinarian and then I wanted to be a teacher.
-And at one point I wanted to be president, which I don’t know anyone that wants to do that.
-And my hats off to them.
+I, at one point, wanted to be a veterinarian and then I wanted to be a teacher.
+And at one point I wanted to be President, which I don’t know anyone that wants to do that my hats off to them.
 That’s a tough job these days.
 And then you know, I kind of found my way as I went because I had basically three other industry changes before landing at Tesla.
-So I had to spend a lot of time figuring out what I didn’t like to really fully understand my life’s purpose.
-What made me want to get out of bed in the morning?
+So I had to spend a lot of time figuring out what I didn’t like to really fully understand my life’s purpose and what made me want to get out of bed in the morning?

 Vincent Phamvan (06:52):

 How do you feel like your parents shaped who you were growing up in the, I guess who you’ve become today?